rajendra627/k8s-bootcamp/README.md

 - The Application Engineer that engineers the software solutions deployed to K8S.
 - The Platform Engineer that provisions, configures and operates the platform (including cloud services, K8S, CI/CD, databases, message queues, caches, authentication providers, etc) that the Application engineers depends on to bring product to market.

-We will also actually deploy a microservice based [application](./todo-app) to K8S.
+We will also actually deploy a microservice based [application](./todo-app/README.md) to K8S.
 Using this reference application, we will learn K8S concepts in a more meaningful way - as if you were using K8S to deploy and manage a real application.
 We will cover scenarios such as:

 - Continuous Integration/Continuous Deployment
 - Blue/Green deployments
-- Canary deployments
 - Deploying multiple versions of your application to perform A/B testing
 - Auto-scaling your application to deal with peak traffic demand
 - Developing/testing/deploying your application - from your laptop to K8S - with focus on developer productivity